bernhardAxonIvy/doc/source/axonivy/migration/upgrade-engine-major.rst

 an older engine version.
-Even so, we do recommend to **simulate migrations to new versions in a testing environment** since there is a chance that your project relies upon a no longer supported infrastructure, such as old Primefaces versions, java libraries or internal java classes from the ivy-core.
+Even so, we do recommend to **simulate migrations to new versions in a testing environment** since there is a chance that your project relies upon a no longer supported infrastructure, such as old Primefaces versions, java libraries or internal java classes from the |ivy-engine|.
 By sticking only to PublicAPI and best practices however, you have a minimal risk to face these versions incompatibilities.

 To start with, we warmly recommend to :ref:`Read the Migration Notes document <migration-notes>`